shivgupt/makerkeeper/README.md

    5. Lock Peth into CDP
    6. Draw Dai

-In this project I have tried to provide tools that would provide a simpler way of accomplishing the same thing in a simpler way.
+In this project I have tried to provide tools that would provide a simpler way of accomplishing the same thing in a in fewer steps.
 So far I have created the backend which provides high level functions consolidating several transactions and others do the math required to reach a specific state.
 Next I will use react and IPFS to provide a dashboard frontend that even non technical users can use.

 ## Getting started
 - git clone https://github.com/shivgupt/makerkeeper.git